Allen Pratt Memorial Award for Community Service

 Lavina Carter (User's Office)

-The Young Investigator Excellence Award shall be bestowed upon an individual who is an early-career researcher.
+The Early Career Investigator Excellence Award shall be bestowed upon an individual who is an early-career researcher.

 The recipient will receive a certificate and a cash prize of $500 CAD, plus will be invited to provide a talk at either the CLS Annual User Meeting (AUM), or the CLS (the CLS will pay for travel expenses, if travel is required).